 6 Ways to use Beet Greens:

 - As a substitute for bread.
 Makes a great green wrap!

-- Sauté them in coconut oil over a very low heat with lemon juice, garlic and sea salt
+- Sauté them in coconut oil over very low heat with lemon juice, garlic, and sea salt

 - Add them to your favorite juice recipe (beet green juice)

-- Chop up the greens and steams and add them to your favorite stock recipe (check out my immune boosting bone broth).
+- Chop up the greens and stems and add them to your favorite stock recipe (check out my immune-boosting bone broth).

 - Chop them up and mix them with your other salad greens